tikritus/all_techs_repo/forensic_sources/win_for.md

 * The exact paths and availability of artifacts can vary slightly between Windows versions.
 * Always ensure you have the legal authority and follow proper procedures when conducting investigations.

-This list is not exhaustive but covers many of the critical artifacts commonly examined during Windows forensic investigations.